huggingface/blog/ethics-soc-2.md

 section!_

 ![Selection of tools developed by 🤗 team members to address bias in ML](assets/122_ethics_soc_2/img1.jpg "Selection of tools developed by 🤗 team members to address bias in ML")
+<span style="text-decoration:underline;">Selection of tools developed by 🤗 team members to address bias in ML</span>

 **<span style="text-decoration:underline;">Table of contents:</span>**

 * **<span style="text-decoration:underline;">On Machine Biases</span>**